Epilepsy - overview

 - Use of alcohol or other recreational drugs

-- Persons with epilepsy should wear medical alert jewelry so that prompt medical treatment can be obtained if a seizure occurs.
+- People with epilepsy should wear medical alert jewelry so that prompt treatment can be obtained if a seizure occurs.

-- Persons with poorly controlled epilepsy should not drive.
-Each state has a different law about which people with a history of seizures are allowed to drive.
+- People with poorly controlled epilepsy should not drive.
+Check your state's law about which people with a history of seizures are allowed to drive.

-- Also avoid machinery or activities where loss of awareness would cause great danger, such as climbing to high places, biking, and swimming alone.
+- DO NOT use machinery or do activities that can cause loss of awareness, such as climbing to high places, biking, and swimming alone.

-The stress caused by having epilepsy (or being a caretaker of someone with epilepsy) can often be helped by joining a support group.
+The stress of having epilepsy or being a caretaker of someone with epilepsy can often be helped by joining a support group.
 In these groups, members share common experiences and problems.

 Some people with epilepsy may be able to reduce or even stop their anti-seizure medicines after having no seizures for several years.
 Certain types of childhood epilepsy go away or improve with age, usually in the late teens or 20s.

 For many people, epilepsy is a lifelong condition.
-In these cases, the anti-seizure drugs need to be continued.
-There is a very low risk of sudden death with epilepsy.
-However, serious injury can occur if a seizure occurs during driving or when operating equipment.
+In these cases, anti-seizure drugs need to be continued.
+There is a very low risk for sudden death with epilepsy.

 - Difficulty learning